ywamsendai/ywamsendai-wiki/docs/ywam/commitments.md

 Being part of a team also means being committed to serving wholeheartedly the vision and goals of YWAM Sendai (prioritizing team schedule, being quick to help out etc.).
 We choose to hold each other accountable and call each other higher when necessary (pointing to these expectations when necessary!).

+As we all live in seperate homes, we need to communicate well both in person and online.
+So you can be extrovert or introvert and still participate.
+Yay!
+But seriously, lets aim to over-communicate, rather than under-communicate.
+Especially as our community grows (and pioneers new communities!).
+We have a document to show you how to have a [Riot](tools.md) with us! ;)

 ## Be Part of the Body!

 We are the Body of Christ.
 This is true.
 We want YWAM Sendai to live like the Bible, without hinderance.
 We will worship, pray, eat, minister, work laugh, interceed, love, sing, cry, study.. together!
 After all, we are the Church, right?